tendermint/tendermint/CONTRIBUTING.md

 To create a minor release:

-1. Checkout the long-lived backport branch: `git checkout vX.X.x`
+1. Checkout the long-lived backport branch: `git checkout v0.35.x`
 2. Run integration tests (`make test_integrations`) and the nightlies.
 3. Check out a new branch and prepare the release:
    - Copy `CHANGELOG_PENDING.md` to top of `CHANGELOG.md`